 Create the Cluster

-Best practices for creating a cluster in Azure would be to use Powershell as shown below.
+Best practices for creating a cluster in Azure would be to use Powershell to create a cluster, specifying a static IP address.
 Powershell allows us to specify a Static IP Address, whereas the GUI method does not.
-Unfortunately, Azure’s implementation of DHCP does not work well with WSFC, so if you use the GUI method you will wind up with a duplicate IP address as the CLuster IP Address that will need to be fixed before the cluster is usable.
+Unfortunately, Azure’s implementation of DHCP does not work well with WSFC, so if you use the GUI method you will wind up with a duplicate IP address as the Cluster IP Address that will need to be fixed before the cluster is usable.

 Add the File Share Witness